neurodebian/Psignifit-3.x/mpsignifit/contribute.rst

 psignifit consists of a total of three layers:

-1. *libpsignifit* is a compiled library written in C++ that does the number crunching parts of psignifit.
-In libpsignifit, it is possible to perform all types of inference that are implemented in psignifit.
+1. *libpsipp* is a compiled library written in C++ that does the number crunching parts of psignifit.
+In libpsipp, it is possible to perform all types of inference that are implemented in psignifit.
-2. *swignifit_raw* is an automatically generated layer that allows all the functions defined in libpsignifit to be called from python.
+2. *swignifit_raw* is an automatically generated layer that allows all the functions defined in libpsipp to be called from python.
 As the name suggests, swignifit is automatically generated using the program swig.
 Swig supports a number of other languages, including octave, but unfortunately not matlab.